 An Animal Familiar

-By Samantha Pearson
+By Samantha PUC

 When my partner and I brought home two of our cats in February 2015, I didn’t expect one of them to become my familiar.
 At the time, I had lapsed into a months-long period of restless depression fueled by a crappy job and leftover, unresolved feelings from an abusive relationship that left me completely out of touch with my craft.
 Reading tarot, especially, felt insurmountably hard.
 Although I had an altar space established and carried certain crystals with me, I hadn’t practiced in so, so long.